SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 | [Side Effects](https://sapui5.hana.ondemand.com/sdk/#/topic/18b17bdd49d1436fa9172cbb01e26544.html) | Reload data, permissions, or messages, or trigger determine actions based on data changes in the UI scenarios | [annotations.cds > service.Visits](../../../tree/main-single-tenant/app/poetryslams/annotations.cds) |
 | [Value List](https://sapui5.hana.ondemand.com/sdk/#/topic/16d43eb0472c4d5a9439ca1bf92c915d.html)   | Enable the selection of a value in a column with the help of a value list                                 | [annotations.cds > service.Visits](../../../tree/main-single-tenant/app/poetryslams/annotations.cds) |

+> Note: The annotations add the OData action *createTestData* to the Poetry Slams list report.
+The action creates sample data for mutable entities and is for demo purposes only.

 #### Sandbox Environment for the SAP Fiori Launchpad
 After the SAP Fiori application is created by the wizard, a single component is loaded when the application is started via managed app router or when locally executed.
 In the Partner Reference Application, the loaded single component is the SAP Fiori elements *ListReportPage* named *PoetrySlamsList*.
 If an SAP Fiori launchpad is loaded to show tiles for several applications, some changes are required in the *app/poetryslams/webapp/index.html*.